geerlingguy/ansible-for-devops/lamp-infrastructure/README.md

      |  192.168.2.5               |     |  192.168.2.6               |
       ----------------------------       ----------------------------

+*IP addresses and hostnames in this diagram are modeled after local VirtualBox/Vagrant-based VMs.*

-This architecture offers multiple levels of caching and high availability/redundancy on almost all levels, though to keep it simple, there are a few 'single points of failure'.
-All persistent data stored in the database is stored in a slave server, and one of the slowest and most constrained parts of the stack (the web servers, in this case running a PHP application through Apache) is easy to scale horizontally, behind Varnish, which is acting as a caching (reverse proxy) layer as well as a load balancer.
+This architecture offers multiple levels of caching and high availability/redundancy on almost all levels, though to keep it simple, there are single points of failure.
+All persistent data stored in the database is stored in a slave server, and one of the slowest and most constrained parts of the stack (the web servers, in this case running a PHP application through Apache) is easy to scale horizontally, behind Varnish, which is acting as a caching (reverse proxy) layer and load balancer.

+For the purpose of demonstration, Varnish's caching is completely disabled, so you can refresh and see both Apache servers (with caching enabled, Varnish would cache the first response then keep serving it without hitting the rest of the stack).
+You can see the caching and load balancing configuration in `playbooks/varnish/templates/default.vcl`).

 ## Build and configure the servers (Local)